bmwise14/crypto_music/README.md

 ### Physical Design:
 ![screen shot 2018-12-02 at 11 21 46 pm](https://user-images.githubusercontent.com/3782456/49352960-12bb0900-f689-11e8-84c3-3f36eef3b9f0.png)

-We went through multie iterations to get the correct shape, and design.
+We went through multiple iterations to get the correct shape, and design.
 We mainly used the lazer cutter to create the required shapes for the box.
 SpecificallWe also used glue guns to join the sections.
 The full illustrator file can be found
 [here](./crypto-box-new-final.ai)